seananderson/metafolio/inst/ms/ms.md

-For example, a manager with a healthy population might prioritize short-term stability, while a manager with an endangered population might try to balance the two, or prioritize population growth great initially.
+For example, a manager with a healthy population might prioritize short-term stability, while a manager with an endangered population might try to balance the two, or prioritize population growth initially.

 Managing Pacific salmon under the uncertainty of climate change is an ideal scenario to consider through the lens of portfolio theory for four reasons.
 (1)